edoardoCB/int_spmv/README.md

 # int_spmv

-This project conatins the code to perform the SpMV product.
+This project contains the code to perform the SpMV product.

 CSR format.
 	- Naive version